RushAlz/IAMSPE-CS31-Genomica_Computacional/tutorials/mapping_variants.md

   ${FASTQ_FOLDER}/tiny_R2.fastq.gz > ${ALIGN_FOLDER}/tiny.sam
 ```

-Convert sam to bam
+Convert `sam` to `bam`
 ```bash
 samtools view -bS ${ALIGN_FOLDER}/tiny.sam > ${ALIGN_FOLDER}/tiny.bam
 ```

-Sort and index bam file
+Sort and index `bam` file
 ```bash
 sambamba sort -t 2 -o ${ALIGN_FOLDER}/tiny.sort.bam ${ALIGN_FOLDER}/tiny.bam
 ```

 ## GATK MarkDuplicates

+This tool locates and tags duplicate reads in a `BAM` or `SAM` file, where duplicate reads are defined as originating from a single fragment of DNA.
+Duplicates can arise during sample preparation e.g. library construction using PCR.
+Duplicate reads can also result from a single amplification cluster, incorrectly detected as multiple clusters by the optical sensor of the sequencing instrument.
+These duplication artifacts are referred to as optical duplicates.

-Create another folder to store metrics and technical data:
+First, create another folder to store metrics and technical data:
 ```bash
 DATA_FOLDER=${PWD}/"data"
 mkdir -p ${DATA_FOLDER}